Beth-Watt/IBM-Linux-Course-Labs/README.md

-# IBM Hands On Linux Course Labs
+# Script Permissions & chmod

 A collection of labs and scripts completed during the IBM Hands On Linux Course.
 Each lab folder contains scripts, screenshots, and notes documenting my progress and troubleshooting process.